 In 2010 thirteen young Nepalese people who had been rescued from trafficking and the streets turned to contemporary circus to build their self-esteem and to chart a path out of stigmatism and poverty.

-Women’s Circus will be partnering with Circus Kathmandu across two years to support the development of their creative practice and their capacity to develop as an independent contemporary circus.
+Women’s Circus partnered with Circus Kathmandu across two years to support the development of their creative practice and their capacity to develop as an independent contemporary circus.

-In connection with the Melbourne residency, Women’s Circus aims to deliver a free social circus program for local Nepalese women in partnership with Didi Bahini Samaj Victoria (DBSV).
-The program will have a focus on fun, encouraging physical activity, skills development, confidence and community, building on the work DBSV does around wellbeing, health and confidence.
+In connection with the Melbourne residency, Women’s Circus delivered a free social circus program for local Nepalese women in partnership with Didi Bahini Samaj Victoria (DBSV).
+The program focused on fun, encouraging physical activity, skills development, confidence and community, building on the work DBSV does around wellbeing, health and confidence.